-Per 3 trombe in B, 2 corni in F, trombone, trombone basso, tuba e violino solo.
+Per 4 trombe in Do, 2 corni in Fa, 2 tromboni, trombone basso, tuba e triangolo (facoltativo).

 Scherzo.
 Vivace con fuoco – Poco meno vivo – Vivace come prima